hkgood/Puked/README.md

 # Puked - Ride Comfort Quantification Tool (English Summary)

-**Puked** is a professional tool for Autonomous Driving PMs and Engineers to quantify ride comfort.
-It transforms subjective feelings into objective, traceable data using high-frequency sensor capture and gravity alignment algorithms.
+**Puked** (吐槽) is a professional quantification tool for Autonomous Driving PMs and Engineers.
+Version 2.0 introduces **The Arena** and **Cloud Integration**, transforming it into a platform for comparing AD systems globally.

 ### Key Highlights:
-- **100Hz Sensor Sampling** with coordinate system transformation.
+- **The Arena**: Global leaderboard for AD systems (Tesla, Xpeng, Nio, etc.) based on real-world comfort metrics.
+- **Cloud Sync**: Securely backup and sync your trips via PocketBase.
+- **Landscape HUD**: Optimized UI for car-mounted displays with real-time G-Force and waveform analysis.
-- **Retroactive Tagging**: Capture 15s data snippets around the moment of discomfort.
+- **Retroactive Tagging**: Capture high-frequency sensor data around moments of discomfort.
-- **Glassmorphism UI** with haptic feedback.
-- **Standardized Export**: Structured JSON for further analysis.
+- **Standardized Export**: Structured JSON for professional data analysis.

 Licensed under **GPL-3.0**.